shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 The foot was getting very warm by the time she got there.

 But at the top, she found that the bank was a bit taller than the current river level, and that trying to freeze the river water in this position didn’t help much.
 She was stuck.

+Then, above her, on the top of the river bank, a black and white cat stood, looking down at her.

+# Chapter 5 – Yotleph’s Skull

 “Take my hand, Your Majesty.”
 A clawed paw hand invited her to the cat side of the river.